chewymole/cfcGenerator/public/docs/generator_guide.md

 2. **Modular Design**

-   - Break down complex templates into includes
+   - Break down complex templates into include files to keep the main template clean and readable.
+This also allows you to reuse common functions without having to re-write them.
-   - Use dependencies for related components
+   - Use dependencies for related components.
+But be careful not to create circular dependencies.

 3. **Clear Documentation**